 1 Project Name CDBG Administration and Monitoring

 Target Area Citywide

 Goals Supported Affordable Housing

 Needs Addressed

-Funding CDBG: \$250,000
+Funding CDBG: \$211,425

 Description Program administration for CDBG Program activities.

-Target Date 6/30/2020
+Target Date 6/30/2022

-Estimate the number and type of families that will benefit from the proposed activities N/A. Final amount of CDBG administration will depend on final program income received for prior program year.
+Estimate the number and type of families that will benefit from the proposed activities N/A.

 Location Description Citywide

 2 Project Name Minor Home Improvement Grants/Loans (Home Improvement Program)

 Target Area Citywide

 Goals Supported Affordable Housing

 Needs Addressed Affordable Housing

 Funding CDBG: \$50,000

 Description Minor Improvement Grants/Loans

-Target Date 6/30/2020
+Target Date 6/30/2022

 Estimate the number and type of families that will benefit from the proposed activities Assist at least 10 households with minor home improvement grants or loans.

 Location Description Citywide

 Planned Activities The Home Improvement Program provides small grants and loans for minor improvements, such as: energy efficiency upgrades, exterior painting, emergency repairs and accessibility improvements.
-Homes must be owned and occupied by a lower-income household to be eligible for this program.
+Homes mustbe owned and occupied by a lower-income household to be eligible for this program.

-3 Project Name Plaza de las Flores Energy Efficiency and Rehabilitation
+3 Project Name Food Bank - Refrigerator and Freezer Replacement

 Target Area Citywide

-Goals Supported Affordable Housing Needs Addressed Affordable Housing Funding CDBG: \$308,646 Description Replace all windows in existing senior affordable housing community with energy efficient windows for efficiency and noise purposes.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities The project will assist in rehabilitation of a senior affordable housing complex which has 100 one bedroom apartments affordable to those making 50% AMI or less.
-Approximately 110 persons reside in this complex.
-Location Description 233 Carroll St, Sunnyvale, CA 94086 Planned Activities Rehabilitate senior affordable housing community built in the 1980's to incorporate energy efficient and noise reducing windows throughout the development.
-4 Project Name WorkFirst Sunnyvale CBDO Activity Target Area Citywide Goals Supported Expand Economic Opportunities Needs Addressed Economic Opportunities for Lower Income People Funding CDBG: \$432,493 Description Economic Development/CDBO Activity Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Assist 60 homeless or very low income clients with job training and job placement services, to enable them to obtain or improve their employment and housing opportunities.
+Goals Supported Alleviation of Homelessness Needs Addressed Alleviation of Homelessness Funding CDBG: \$100,000 Description Assist in filling a funding gap for the replacement of a refrigerator and freezer at one of the City's largest food banks.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities About 3,000 low-income households will benefit from this proposed activity, which is the amount of households served annually.
+Location Description 1160 Kern Avenue, Sunnyvale, CA 94086 their food bank service by filling a funding gap to purcha The project will assist a local food bank in enhancing and expanding their food bank service by filling a funding gap to purchase and replace a refrigerator and freezer.
+4 Project Name WorkFirst Sunnyvale CBDO Activity WorkFirst Sunnyvale CBDO Activity Target Area Citywide Goals Supported Expand Economic Opportunities Needs Addressed Economic Opportunities for Lower Income People Funding CDBG: \$514,300 Description Economic Development/CDBO Activity Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities Assist 60 homeless or very low income clients with job training and job placement services, to enable them to obtain or improve their employment and housing opportunities.
 Location Description Citywide Planned Activities This program provides work-readiness training, job placement assistance, and supportive services for homeless and at-risk clients.
-5 Project Name Public Services Target Area Citywide Goals Supported Other Community Development Efforts Needs Addressed Public Services or Facilities Funding CDBG: \$191,568
+5 Project Name Public Services Target Area Citywide Goals Supported Other Community Development Efforts Needs Addressed Public Services or Facilities Funding CDBG: \$185,000